richardturn/forest/README.md

 Due to the discovery and contained dates also being in the Julian format, I have added an attribute to the model, that auto converts them to a Carbon date for easier use.

+The controllers have also used Route Model Binding where available, the functions have also had return types added.

 ### Commands
 To serve the application you can use  the below command in the base directory.

     php artisan serve